 Most fellows are supported from the Institute’s endowment.
 Fellows with appropriate topics may receive support from specially endowed funds, including:

 John Miller Musser Memorial Forest & Society Fellowships

 Applications and Deadlines

-Those interested in applying for an Institute of Current World Affairs fellowship should send an initial letter of interest and a resume to Executive Director Steven Butler, briefly outlining the proposed project and explaining the personal background and professional experience that would qualify them for the fellowship they have in mind.
+Those interested in applying for an Institute of Current World Affairs fellowship should send an initial letter of interest and a resume to the Institute, briefly outlining the proposed project and explaining the personal background and professional experience that would qualify them for the fellowship they have in mind.
 They should describe the activities they would like to carry out during two years overseas and enclose a resume or curriculum vitae.

 This is a competitive process.
 The strongest applicants will be invited to submit a more detailed application.

-August 1, 2013 – For Initial letter of interest and resume.
-These are preferred by email, however, fax and regular mail is also accepted.
+September 1, 2014 – For initial letter of interest and resume.
+These are preferred by email, however, regular mail is also accepted.